bramtayl/Justly/README.md

 - `Starting tempo` is the starting tempo, in beats per minute (bpm).
 - `Starting instrument` is the starting instrument.

+### Instruments

+You can use any of the instruments included with [MuseScore soundfont](https://ftp.osuosl.org/pub/musescore/soundfont/MuseScore_General/).

 ### Chords vs. Notes

 In Justly, there are "chords" and "notes".
-A chord is a set of "notes" that will begin playing simulataneously.
+A chord is a set of notes that you begin playing simulataneously.

-A chord modulates the song, while a note does not, in the following sense.
+You can modulate the song with a chord, but not a note, in the following sense.
 The interval, volume ratio, tempo ratio, and instrument changes in chords are cumulative, and will affect all future chords.

+#### Tempo example

-So for example, if you set the tempo ratio for a chord to `200%`, you will double the tempo of that chord and all future chords.
+So, for example, if you set the tempo ratio for a chord to `200%`, you will double the tempo of that chord and all future chords.
 The interval, volume ratio, tempo ratio, and instrument in a note are in reference to the chord, but only affect the note itself.
 So for example, if you set the tempo ratio for a note to `200%`, you will double the tempo of that note only (that is, you will make the note stacatto).

+#### Instrument example

+If you specify the instrument of a chord, you will change the instrument for all future chords.
+If you specify the instrument of a note, you will change the instrument of that note only.
+If you do not specify the instrument of a note, you will use the chord instrument.

 ### Beats